When it comes to muscle growth, it's wise to keep in mind this common adage:

 What time you take your measurements also depends on which method you are using.
 In all cases, though, you want to make sure you take the measurements at a consistent time of day or under consistent circumstances.

-We recommend measuring your weight just after you wake up, after you go to the bathroom.
+We recommend measuring your weight and muscle measurements just after you wake up, after you go to the bathroom.
 This ensures that you have been fasting for at least 8 hours (if you are getting enough sleep), and won’t be bloated with food or water.